Dale Gorman: Leyton Orient

 Following his departure from Stevenage, Gorman signed for National League club Leyton Orient on a two-year deal on 14 June 2018.
 He scored his first goal for Orient when he scored in an EFL Trophy tie against Southend United on 3 September 2019.
 On 10 January 2020 Gorman joined Newport County on loan for the remainder of the 2019-20 season.
 He made his debut for Newport County on 18 January 2020 in the 2-0 League Two win against Swindon Town as a second half substitute.
 He scored his first goal for Newport on 7 March 2020 in the 1-0 League Two win against Morecambe.
 He was released by Leyton Orient in June 2020 after his contract expired.

 Glentoran

 Gorman joined NIFL Premiership club Glentoran on 2 September 2020.

 Yeovil Town

 On 22 July 2021, Gorman signed for National League club Yeovil Town for an undisclosed fee.
 At the end of the 2021–22 season, Gorman rejected the offer of a new contract from Yeovil and departed following the expiry of his contract.

 Barnet

 On 2 July 2022, Gorman signed for Barnet.
 Over two seasons, he captained the side to two finishes in the playoffs, making 87 appearances and scoring eight goals.

 Woking

 Gorman joined Woking ahead of the 2024-25 season.
+On 1 March 2026, after the exit of first-team manager Neal Ardley, Gorman was appointed to take interim charge of the team alongside Jake Hyde and Craig Ross.

+On 7 May 2026, it was announced that Gorman would leave the club at the end of his contract in June.

+Hednesford Town

+On 24 June 2026, Gorman agreed to join newly-promoted National League North side, Hednesford Town following his release from Woking.